 Learning to sew chain stitch embroidery is a great basic start to a beautiful hobby and a way to decorate all kinds of fabrics.
 Chain stitch is a simple yet effective way to link other stitches together or just a standalone decorative stitch for filling and outlining.

-Chain stitch embroidery is easy and curvaceous in patterns or a wonderful filler for a design.
-Chain stitch has been around for centuries and was very popular with the Chinese as they decorated fine silks with delicate chain stitch designs.
+The embroidered chain stitch is an easy stitch for the curves in patterns or a wonderful filler for a design.
+It has been around for centuries and was very popular with the Chinese as they decorated fine silks with delicate chain stitch designs.

 If you are new to embroidery, then have a read of my article on how to embroider for lots of suggestions on tools and basic techniques for your new hobby.

 - HOOPS - Like all embroidery, chain stitch is easiest when sewn in a hoop or frame to hold the fabric tight.
 This will help you get nice and even stitches and prevent any puckering of the fabric.
 Hoops are cheap and don't need to be large as you can move them around on a larger piece of fabric.